Social science plays a crucial role in understanding the crisis of COVID-19.

 A Comparative Study of Expertise for Policy in the COVID-19 Pandemic

-Update: Hilgartner and his team garnered funds for this project from NSF ($63,393), CCSS, and Schmidt Futures, allowing them to expand the project to include 16 countries, rather than the originally projected 10.
-Their work was commended by the Director General of the World Health Organization during a Schmidt Futures forum on pandemic preparedness.
-For more information about resulting publications and collaborations, visit the project website.
+Update: Hilgartner and his team garnered funds for this project from NSF ($63,393), CCSS, and Schmidt Futures, allowing them to expand the project to include 16 countries rather than the originally projected 10.
+Their work was commended by the Director-General of the World Health Organization during a Schmidt Futures forum on pandemic preparedness.
+For more information about the resulting publications and collaborations, visit the project website.

-As policy makers across the globe work to avert catastrophic health and economic outcomes, they are struggling with a difficult question: what makes expert knowledge credible, legitimate, and reliable for use in public policy?
+As policymakers across the globe work to avert catastrophic health and economic outcomes, they struggle with a difficult question: what makes expert knowledge credible, legitimate, and reliable for use in public policy?
 That question becomes especially urgent when national and regional authorities face scientific uncertainty and fast-moving events that cross geopolitical borders.
-Using the method of cross-national comparison, this project will analyze the challenges of translating knowledge into policy during a fast-moving, global crisis.
+Using the method of cross-national comparison, this project will analyze the challenges of translating knowledge into policy during a fast-moving global crisis.
 Prior research in science & technology studies (STS) has shown that a nation’s institutions, traditions, and cultural commitments influence its ways of gathering knowledge.
 A research team of established STS scholars in 10 countries will compare the sources of expertise policymakers used.
-Results may contribute to cross-national learning and identification of best practices.
+Results may contribute to cross-national learning and the identification of best practices.

 Training Data for Encoding Social and Political Texts